Have you seen “Not Secure” warnings popping up in the URL bar? Have you heard about security changes with internet browsers? What’s the deal?

 Google security and why it’s updating

 Let’s talk about the importance of online security.
-Many things have been moving the the right direction in regards to internet security, from the Facebook court case to GDPR to SOC security audits.
+Many things have been moving the right direction in regards to internet security, from the Facebook court case to GDPR to SOC security audits.
 It seems everyone is calling for a safer, more trustworthy online experience.

 As I mentioned, website visitors expect a great experience.
 Yes, they want to see a cool site, but more than that, they want to feel secure and protected.

 No one wants to fill out a form on an insecure website – that’s a bad digital experience.
-Especially in today’s digital age, everyone is more aware of the security they should expect online, even if they don’t know all the nitty gritty detail.
+Especially in today’s digital age, everyone is more aware of the security they should expect online, even if they don’t know all the nitty-gritty detail.
 People are really starting to take initiative.
-And especially for ecommerce sites or anyone handling sensitive customer data, you need to follow these security practices in order to comply with regulations.
+And especially for eCommerce sites or anyone handling sensitive customer data, you need to follow these security practices in order to comply with regulations.